40 people are interested

 Make a difference in the lives of those living in Long-Term Care Facilities.
 The Office of Ombudsman for Long-Term Care is program of the Minnesota Board on Aging.
-Regional Ombudsman and Volunteers work to enhance the quality of life and service for people receiving long-term care services and supports throughout MN.
+Regional Ombudsman and Volunteers work to enhance the quality of life and care for people receiving long-term care services and supports throughout MN.
 They have a passion for helping others and making a positive impact on the lives of those living in nursing homes and assisted living facilities.

 What does a Certified Ombudsman Volunteer (COV) do?

-Educate and inform consumers and the community about the Ombudsman program
+- Educate and inform residents, family members and care providers about the Ombudsman program

 Would you like to enhance the lives of residents living in long-term care through advocacy, education and empowerment?
 If you said yes, the Office of Ombudsman for Long-Term Care invites you to join us in making a difference, by becoming a Certified Ombudsman Volunteer (COV).

-The Certified Ombudsman Volunteer Program is looking for volunteers to (temporarily) call residents living in long-term care facilities.
-When it is safe, volunteers will resume making in-person visits to residents in long-term care facilities.
-A COV advocates for residents to improve their quality of life and services.
+The Certified Ombudsman advocates for residents to improve their quality of life and services.
 As a volunteer you will give only six hours a month, visiting with residents and building a trusting relationship.
 In your role as COV, you may receive complaints from residents, their friends, or relatives.
 You will work to resolve those complaints with the support of a Regional Ombudsman.

 The purpose of the program is to promote and protect resident’s rights and to assist in empowering residents to become self-advocates.
 When deciding on whether you want to volunteer, remember that more than half of residents in the nursing homes do not receive any visitors, some may get a visitor once a year or once a month.
 There is no question as to whether residents enjoy visits from people within their community, in fact, they truly love it.